exesalinewinexe-maker/Emulator-PC-Games/README.md

 4. Offline Support
    Once installed, the emulator can run even without internet  and you can play anywhere (depending on your setup).

+# 💻 Windows PC

+1. Open the link in Chrome, Edge, Firefox, or Brave, and Anything else
+2. (Optional) Install as a PWA:
+• Click the install ap icon in the address bar
+3. Runs instantly with:
+• No queue
+• Unlimited playtime
+• Full Access logged out

+# 🍏 macOS (MacBook & iMac)

+1. Open the link in Safari, Chrome, Google, and Anything Else 2.